antixenoinitiative/axiwiki/builds.md

   #### **Imperial Cutter (Shielded)**

   If you prefer flying large ships the Imperial Cutter is the recommended ship to go with.
 Out of all the large ships, the Cutter is the only one capable of effectively outrunning most Thargoid Interceptors.
 The Cutter relies on Prismatic shields to tank large amounts of damage.
 If you intend to use the Cutter, we recommend reading the Anti-Xeno Large Ship Guide.

+  **Much more difficult to fly and not recommended for absolute beginners.
+You have been warned - the technique for flying shielded fits is different from cold orbiting.**

   Type: **Shield Tank**